I got my first tattoo in January 2018 and it was designed by the amazing & talented Zeze who is based in Auckland, New Zealand.

 to crush our capillaries into unfamiliar shapes of kindness

-we were never afforded, we know we cannot give it
+we were never afforded, we know we cannot gift it

 without mixing in shards of bitter bone, swallow